 Food companies keep sugar hidden on labels by using sugary ingredients such as high fructose corn syrup, dextrose, glucose, cane sugar, sorghum, and dozens of others, all of which are types of sugar that are processed the same way once they’re in your body.
 Become familiar with the many types of sugar food companies use and read ingredient labels carefully before buying.

 Help is on the way to decode sugar on food labels.
-The Food and Drug Administration will require the amount of added sugar to be included on food labels starting in July 2018.
+The Food and Drug Administration may require the amount of added sugar to be included on food labels starting in July 2018, and some companies have already started including these.
 This simple labeling change will make it easy to see exactly how much added sugar you’re getting, no matter what the food companies call it.
-The new rule will also most likely lead to food companies voluntarily using less sugar in their formulations, since consumers rightly correlate high levels of added sugar as less healthy, and therefore less likely to be tossed into the shopping cart.
+The new label will also most likely lead to food companies voluntarily using less sugar in their formulations, since consumers rightly correlate high levels of added sugar as less healthy, and therefore less likely to be tossed into the shopping cart.

 Treat yourself – occasionally.
 If you’re like most people, a slice of birthday cake, a special dessert at your favorite restaurant, or a wedge of pumpkin pie at Thanksgiving are a delicious part of gatherings with family and friends.
 The key is to enjoy these sweet temptations in moderation, so that they really are a treat and not an everyday indulgence.
 Go ahead and savor a thin slice of cake or pie and when you’re at a restaurant, order one dessert to share around the table.
 Enjoy sugar responsibly to help ensure that you’ll enjoy many more celebrations in good health.